Moki00/skill-assessments/angular/angular-quiz.md

 [StackOverflow](https://stackoverflow.com/questions/38144641/what-is-multi-provider-in-angular2)

-#### Q80.
+## Q80.
 Which Angular CLI command would you use to run your unit tests in a process that reruns your test suite on file changes?
 - [ ] ng test --single-run=false
 - [ ] ng test --watch-files
 - [ ] ng test --progress
 - [x] ng test

-#### Q81.
-What is the most common use for the ngOnDestory lifecle hook?
+## Q81.
+What is the most common use for the ngOnDestroy lifecycle hook?
 - [ ] Remove dome elements from the components's view
 - [ ] All of theses answers
 - [ ] Delete any injected serviced the
-- [x] Unsubscribe from obervables and detach
+- [x] Unsubscribe from observables and detach

-#### Q82.
+## Q82.
 What NgModule decorator metadata property is leverage to allow other ....?

 - [ ] public
 - [ ] experts